 3. Cold Calling

-Most people feel an urge to run away as soon as someone suggests cold calling as a grassroots campaign.
+Most people feel the urge to run away as soon as someone suggests cold calling as a grassroots campaign.
 But this doesn’t have to be a sales call that makes you and the person on the receiving end cringe.

 Instead, use cold calling as a way to just let a potential customer know about an upcoming sale or promotion.
 You can also just drop in and visit potential business customers to network with them and inform them of how you can assist them in their needs.